 Look at (Pevzner et al. 2001).

-The source data that is used for a de novo assembly also affects the quality of the resulting assembly.
-In any sequencing experiment, not just de novo assembly, filtering reads that contain low quality scores, lengths of ambiguous nucleotides (Ns) or those reads containing substantial contamination from adaptors can decrease the time it takes for an algorithm to run simply because there are fewer reads to process.
-A common approach for producing a useful assembly, especially when assembling a de novo genome or any assembly where long contigs are important is to combine a number of different technologies in a multi-step approach (see figure X below).
-Short paired end reads (such as Illumina 100 bp paired end reads) are first assembled into contigs, using either de brujin or an overlap approach.
-Next, paired end mate pair reads are used to “scaffold” contigs together, that is bringing contigs together that are separated by a distance greater than the short read insert length.
-This orients contigs in relation to one another across a known distance, allowing gaps of unknown nucleotides but of a known length to be produced.
+The source data used for a de novo assembly affects the quality of the resulting assembly.
+In any sequencing experiment, not just de novo assembly, filtering reads that contain low quality scores, lengths of ambiguous nucleotides (Ns) or substantial contamination from adaptors can decrease the time it takes for an algorithm to run simply as fewer reads are processed.
+A common approach for producing a useful assembly, especially when assembling a de novo genome or any assembly where long contigs are important, is to combine a number of different technologies in a multi-step approach (see Figure X below).
+Short paired end reads, e.g Illumina 100 bp paired end reads, are first assembled into contigs, using either de brujin or an overlap approach.
+Next, paired end mate pair reads are used to ‘scaffold’ contigs together, i.e. bringing contigs together that are separated by a distance greater than the short read insert length.
+This orients contigs in relation to one another across a known distance, allowing known length gaps to be produced for unknown nucleotides.
 These ambiguous regions can then be explored by using complementary primers at the known region and oriented to extend the cloned sequence across into the unknown region (REFERENCE).

-Recently, long but error prone PacBio reads are now starting to complement and improve de novo assemblies constructed from Illumina short paired end and mate pair reads.
-The PacBio reads are used to bring together assembled short read contigs that cannot be brought together with mate pair scaffolding as well as a method of eliminating misassembled and chimeric contigs created when the assembly algorithm has incorrectly merged two disparate sequence segments into a single consensus contigs.
-In turn, the high quality short read assemblies are used as a method of correcting errors in the PacBio reads.
+Recently, long, error prone PacBio reads are have been/are being used to complement and improve de novo assemblies constructed from Illumina short paired end and mate pair reads.
+The PacBio reads bring together assembled short read contigs that cannot be brought together with mate pair scaffolding.
+They also can eliminate misassembled and chimeric contigs created when the assembly algorithm incorrectly merged two disparate sequence segments into a single consensus contigs.
+In turn, the high quality short read assemblies are used to correct errors in the PacBio reads.
 (Bashir et al. 2012; Utturkar et al. 2014)

-The problem of de novo assembly is so computationally complex and biologically important that “Assemblathons” are now organised to that allow bioinformaticians and software developers to bring tools together to compare algorithm efficiency and de novo assembly performance on reads generated from a known reference (Earl et al. 2011; Bradnam et al. 2013).
+The problem of de novo assembly is so computationally complex and biologically important that ‘Assemblathons’ are now organised.
+These allow bioinformaticians and software developers to bring together tools that compare algorithm efficiency and de novo assembly performance on reads generated from a known reference (Earl et al. 2011; Bradnam et al. 2013).

 Assessing the Quality of a de novo Assembly

 Regardless of whether a de novo assembly is genomic or transcriptomic, having no reference with which to make a comparison makes assessing the quality of a de novo assembly challenging.
 A number of techniques have had varying degrees of success addressing this problem.
-The “N50” value for an assembly is calculated by sorting assembly contigs in descending order and identifying the length of the contig containing 50% of the nucleotides of the entire sorted assembly (Paszkiewicz & Studholme 2010).
+The ‘N50’ value for an assembly is calculated by sorting assembly contigs in descending order and identifying the length of the contig containing 50% of the nucleotides of the entire sorted assembly (Paszkiewicz & Studholme 2010).
 This provides a metric where the quality of a de novo assembly can be assessed at a glance.
 However, the N50 does not provide insight regarding potential misassembly or chimeric contigs produced by the assembly algorithm (Salzberg & Yorke 2005).
-Because the N50 is represented as a single number, assemblies that contain a few large contigs and numerous small ones can often be misrepresented as a good quality assembly.
-Therefore, the N50 must not be taken as a single point of truth in an assembly, but rather as another attribute of the assembly to be used alongside others.
+As the N50 is represented as a single number, assemblies that contain a few large contigs and numerous small ones are frequently misrepresented as being a good quality assembly.
+Therefore, the N50 must not be taken as a single point of truth in an assembly, but simply as an attribute of the assembly to be used alongside others.